Self Portrait Paintings 1996

 Painted with the icy precision of photorealism, Self Portrait 1 depicts a toddler in a high chair, mouth slightly smeared, caught mid-bite.
 The expression is unreadable — alert, detached, almost watchful.
 What appears at first glance to be sentimental is instead unsettling in its stillness.
 This is not a snapshot of innocence but a self-conscious staging of it.

-Part of a series, the painting predates the smartphone era but feels eerily prescient: a time before the compulsive documentation of childhood became cultural reflex.
+Part of a series of six paintings, the work predates the smartphone era but feels eerily prescient: a time before the compulsive documentation of childhood became cultural reflex.
 Here, Alexander turns the lens on himself, but from a vantage point no child could possess — adult, distanced, and already archived.

 The result is less a portrait than a reconstruction.
-A meditation on memory, image-making, and the eerie flatness of the documented self.
+A meditation on memory, image-making, and the uneasy realisation that identity may begin not with experience, but with retouching.

 Self Portrait II is in the permanent collection of the Pompidou Centre, Paris